Timothy Boucher (@tmboucher) is senior geographer at The Nature Conservancy and a long-time birder. Follow him on Twitter.

 Cost and an Important Reminder

 All these apps are fairly low-cost, so price is really not an issue.
-As I noted, Peterson is bare-bones in features and the cheapest at $2.
+As I noted, Merlin is free but limited in birds covered (with more coming); Peterson is bare-bones in features and very cheap at $2 (but also apparently varies greatly in price).
 Audubon, given all its features (notwithstanding the use of photos), is the best value at $4.
-National Geographic, with great illustrations and neat layout, is the middle ground at $10, with Sibley and iBird Pro the most expensive at $20.
+National Geographic, with great illustrations and neat layout, is the middle ground at $10, with Sibley, iBird Pro and BirdsEye (NA) the most expensive at $20.
 Sometimes these apps get discounted to just a few dollars, so keep an eye out for those opportunities.

 Important!
 On the front page of Sibley, there is a little reminder for all app users: “Please consider the birds and other birders before playing audio recordings in the field.”
 This is to remind you that playing the recording of a bird’s call, especially in breeding season, may be harmful if done near the bird in question.
 And may be illegal in some National Parks.
 And is always illegal for endangered species.
 And it will annoy other birders.
 So just don’t do it, ok?